 Dozens injured as Israeli forces raid Nablus in occupied West Bank

-At least 80 people were wounded, including several who were hit with live ammunition, medical sources say.
+At least 80 people are wounded, including several shot with live ammunition, medical sources say.

 Dozens of people have been injured in an Israeli military raid on the Palestinian city of Nablus in the northern occupied West Bank, according to medical sources.